cloudmesh/technologies/chapters/tech/snort.md

 3. High adaptability: Snort allows you to build upon it scode by defining your own network solutions [@www-snort-cisco].

-Brennan(2002) says that, of the more promising of snort's features is its ease of configuration.
+An article by Michael Brennan(2002) elucidates that of the more promising of snort's features is its ease of configuration.
 It boasts of flexibility in its rules, allowing users to easily define and insert rules into its rule-base.
 In the case where a new attack on the system is detected, a new rule can be added into the rule-base.
 A second promising feature is its